georgitsvetkov/travis-test-repo/README.md

 # travis-test-repo

-This is a repo for travis test (pass).
+This is a repo for successfull travis test (pass).
 In this repo I'm going to build a simple scrips and use travis.yml to test if the script is completing successfully and getting the expected outcome.

+# How To Use This Repo

 - Create a script hello.sh and bye.sh, which prints hello and bye